-- 1. Initial budgets and budget adjustments (BAs), such as those to create and control positions, for GO bond and COPs funding sources are reviewed and approved by the Office of Capital Fund Compliance for: - a.
-Required Board and BOC project approval - b.
-Appropriate use of funds under state and federal law - 2.
-Expenditure transfers for GO bond and COPs funding sources are reviewed and approved by the Accounting and Disbursements Division for appropriate accounting treatment, and then approved by the Office of Capital Fund Compliance for bond-eligibility.
+1. Initial budgets and budget adjustments (BAs), such as those to create and control positions, for GO bond and COPs funding sources are reviewed and approved by the Office of Capital Fund Compliance for:

+- (a) Required Board and BOC project approval - (b) Appropriate use of funds under the state and federal law - 2.
+Expenditure transfers for GO bond and COPs funding sources are reviewed and approved by the Accounting and Disbursements Division for appropriate accounting treatment, and then approved by the Office of Capital Fund Compliance for bond-eligibility. - 3.
+In coordination with the Budget Services Division, the Office of Capital Fund Compliance conducts an annual review of all existing and new positions funded or to be funded by bond funds and provides approval prior to the roll-over or creation of these positions into the new budget fiscal year.